Get unlimited access to hundreds of easy art videos and fun printables when you become a Kids Art Spot member!

 Danielle Falk of Little Ginger Studio shares an easy printmaking project using scratch foam.
 These city scape prints are amazing & make great gifts for family or friends!

-Updated February 2024
+Updated August 2024

-As you can see I LOVE process art, BUT we all like something pretty to frame and hang up on the wall too right?
+As you can see, I LOVE process art, but we all like something pretty to frame and hang up on the wall too, right?

 Styrofoam Printmaking for Kids